JoshOrndorff/recipes/src/testing/common.md

 ### Expected Changes to Storage are Triggered <a name = "storage"></a>

 Changes to storage can be checked by direct calls to the storage values.
-The syntax is the same as it would be in the module's runtime methods
+The syntax is the same as it would be in the pallet's runtime methods

 ```rust, ignore
 #[test]